 It ended up that Everybody blamed Somebody when Nobody did what Anybody could have.

-As I mentioned earlier, if you want to improve lead generation, sales, and retention processes regularly, you need to divide funnel and set up one accountable person for each of the funnels.
+As I mentioned earlier, if you want to improve lead generation, sales, and retention processes regularly, you need to divide the funnel and set up one accountable person for each of the funnels.

 Sales Funnel Essential Elements

 The lead should appear in our pipeline only when he passes the marketing qualification and becomes MQL (marketing-qualified lead).
 Marketing qualification means that this lead fits your ideal customer profile: he is from your target industry or location.
 His revenue is enough to afford your product.
 His team size is relevant to your product, etc.

 Marketing qualification is a first filter that sorts out all leads and protects your organization from low-quality leads.
 When you know the MQL to SQL (sales-qualified lead) conversion rate and conversion cycle, you can easily predict how many sales-qualified leads you’ll have in a sales funnel at any given period.